-In today’s episode, we talk about about what’s involved in the suck-swallow-breathe coordination your baby needs to figure out in order to breastfeed.
-There are a series of elements that have to come together, including muscles, ligaments, nerves and bones for all of it to work properly.
-What happens when they don’t, and what are some things you can do to help?
+In today’s episode, we talk about about what’s involved in the suck-swallow-breathe coordination your baby needs to figure out in order to nurse.
+There are a series of elements that have to come together, including muscles, ligaments, nerves, and bones for all of it to work properly!
+What happens when it doesn’t, and what are some things you can do to help?
 Dr. Alison Hazelbaker tells us more.

 What we talked about:

 - The tongue tie epidemic, and Alison’s revised position on the matter

 - How does that infant suck-swallow-breathe coordination happen?

 - Creating attachment from in-utero, and ways to connect